-- Keep emergency numbers near your phone.
-Better yet; remember them!
+- Keep emergency numbers in or near your phone.
+Better yet, remember them!

 - Lock all doors and windows every time you leave your room/apartment/home, even if you plan to be gone for just a minute.

 - Keep house and car keys on separate rings.

 - Do not lend your keys to service/maintenance people you do not know well.

 - Always ask service/maintenance people to identify themselves before allowing them to enter your room/apartment/home.